Why Your Cloud Is Speeding for A Scalability Cliff

 Want more, check out our 5 Things Toxic To Scalability.

-Fred Wilson recently gave a talk on his top 10 golden principals to successful web applications.
+Fred Wilson recently gave a talk on his top 10 golden principles to successful web applications.
 He says speed is the most important feature.
 Enough said!

 Hiring a MySQL DBA?
 Check out our DBA Hiring Guide with advice and hints for candidates and CTOs as well!